 WHAT SHOULD YOU DO IF YOU HAVE A FROZEN EVAPORATOR COIL?

-Turn off the system and get in touch with Precision Heating & Air at 352-260-0064 to schedule an appointment with an expert!
+Turn off the system and get in touch with Patrick's Heating & Air to schedule an appointment with an expert!

 Though the possibility of switching off your AC right in the middle of a heat wave can be intimidating, it could ultimately save the evaporator coil.
 It can take as long as eight hours for the coil to melt, so the earlier the system is shut down, the sooner the problem can be resolved.
 The fan can and should stay on to generate airflow.
 This also keeps your home as cool as possible, and hastens the defrosting process.
 As the coil thaws, condensation will form, so towels will be needed to soak up the water and prevent damage.

-If you think your system’s evaporator coil might be frozen, call Precision Heating & Air at 352-260-0064 to secure an appointment.
+If you think your system’s evaporator coil might be frozen, call to secure an appointment.
 We will assign a technician to examine the unit right away.

 AN OUNCE OF PREVENTION IS WORTH A POUND OF CURE!

 With quality maintenance, problems such as frozen coils during the scorching Texas summer can be avoidable.
-Precision Heating & Air provides exceptional preventative maintenance deals.
-With the Precision Preventative Maintenance plan, we have the chance to perform one summer check and one winter check per year, provide one pound of free refrigerant and offer a 10% discount on the price of repairs (including parts and labor).
+Patrick's Heating & Air provides exceptional preventative maintenance deals.
+With the Complete Comfort Club Agreement, we have the chance to perform one summer check and one winter check per year, provide one pound of free refrigerant and offer a 10% discount on the price of repairs (including parts and labor).